J051333/J051333/README.md

 ### Hi there!! ⋆｡˚ I'm Josi
-･ﾟ* Pronouns: She/her
+･ﾟ* Pronouns: She/they

 ＊\*•̩̩͙✩•̩̩͙\*˚͙⊱••✴••̩̩͙⊰•＊\*•̩̩͙✩•̩̩͙\*˚

-I'm a full-stack developer with eight passionate years of coding behind me
+I'm a full-stack developer with ten passionate years of coding behind me

-I'm currently Working on anything that I happen to think of
+I'm currently working on Fable, a video game.

-I'm currently learning Flutter, Dart, and Threading
+I'm currently learning more about Unity!

-I'm currently collaborating on nothing big!
-Reach out if you're interested!
+I'm currently collaborating on Fable with (Ton)[https://github.com/t0ntr4n] and (SleepingMage)[https://github.com/SleepingMage]!

 Ask me about anything!